No items found.

 We hear literary terms like ‘dramatic irony’ being thrown around all the time, but what does it really mean?
 And how can we use it in practice?

-As part of our blog series this month answering your questions on literary techniques, we’ve asked Lily Lindon, editor at The Novelry and author of Doubled Booked and My Own Worst Enemy, to talk us through this famous literary device.
+As part of our blog series this month answering your questions on literary techniques, we’ve asked Lily Lindon, former editor and author of Doubled Booked and My Own Worst Enemy, to talk us through this famous literary device.

 Dramatic irony refers to the storytelling technique of when the reader knows something a character doesn’t.